thielicious/laravel-vite-react-tailwind-setup/README.md

 # laravel9-vite3-react18-setup
 <br>

 A working setup with the latest versions of Laravel, ViteJS and ReactJS plus SASS and TailwindCSS run via a blade file.
-It's mostly just for me so I can always clone and start off right away with new projects.
-It is an empty project, so the only thing I did is a working boilerplate with an example component.
+It was at first just for me so I can always clone and start off right away with new projects.
+It is an empty project so the only thing I did is a working tiny boilerplate with an example component.
 <br>

 ## Installation